lysalexy/Embedded-Systems-and-Linux-Interview-Questions/README.md

 Sizeof  of pointer in 32 bit machine is always 4 bytes.

-### 17. Write a program to find weather machine is 32 bit or 64 bit?
+### 17. Write a program to find either machine is 32 bit or 64 bit?

 ```c
 int main()